irev1ak1n/linkwise/README.md

 # LinkWise
-Chrome extension that helps users discover relevant people on LinkedIn based on their goals.
-It shows match scores and clear reasons, helps find more connections, hides existing and previously reviewed profiles, and lets users organize contacts with lists, tags, notes, tasks, and follow-up reminders.
+LinkWise is a Chrome extension that helps you evaluate LinkedIn profiles based on what you are looking for.
+Describe your ideal match in plain English, review the generated criteria, then open any LinkedIn profile to get a match score, concise summary, strengths, gaps, experience assessment, and contact recommendation.